Asymptotic properties of a componentwise ARH(1) plug-in predictor: Simulation study

-In the example considered, a one-parameter model of $k_n$ is selected depending on parameter $\alpha .$ In Example 2, in p.
-286 in \cite{Guillas01}, with the same spirit, for an equivalent spectral class of operators $C,$ a three parameter model is established for $k_n,$ to ensure convergence in quadratic mean in the space $\mathcal{L}(H)$ of the componentwise estimator of $\rho$ constructed from the known eigenvectors of $C.$ The numerical results displayed in Table \ref{tab:Table1} and Figures \ref{fig:3}-\ref{fig:4} illustrate the fact that the proposed componentwise estimator $\widehat{\rho}_{k_{n}}$ presents a velocity of convergence to $\rho,$ in quadratic mean in $S(H),$ faster than $n^{-1/3},$ which corresponds to the optimal case for the componentwise estimator of $\rho$ proposed in \cite{Guillas01}, in the case of known eigenvectors of $C$ (see, in particular, Theorem 1, Remark 2 and Example 2 in \cite{Guillas01}).
-For lager values of the parameters $\delta_{1}$ than $2.4,$ and $\alpha $ than $6,$ a faster velocity of convergence of $\widehat{\rho}_{k_{n}}$ to $\rho,$ in quadratic mean in the space $S(H),$ will be obtained.
-However, larger sample sizes are required for larger values of $\alpha,$ in order to estimate a given number of coefficients of $\rho.$ A more detailed discussion about comparison of the rates of convergence of the ARH(1) plug-in predictors proposed in \cite{Antoniadis03}, \cite{Besse00}, \cite{Bosq00} and \cite{Guillas01} can be found in the next subsection.
+In this paper, a one--parameter model of $k_n$ is selected depending on parameter $\alpha$.
+In \cite[Example 2]{Guillas01}, in the same spirit, for an equivalent spectral class of operators $C$, a three--parameter model is established for $k_n$ to ensure convergence in quadratic mean in the space $\mathcal{L}(H)$ of the componentwise estimator of $\rho$ constructed from the known eigenvectors of $C$.
+The numerical results displayed in Table \ref{A3:tab:Table1} and Figures \ref{A3:fig:3}--\ref{A3:fig:4} illustrate the fact that the proposed componentwise estimator $\widehat{\rho}_{k_{n}}$ presents a speed of convergence to $\rho,$ in quadratic mean in $S(H),$ faster than $n^{-1/3},$ which corresponds to the optimal case for the componentwise estimator of $\rho$ proposed in \cite{Guillas01}, in the case of known eigenvectors of $C$; see, in particular, \cite[Theorem 1, Remark 2 and Example 2]{Guillas01}.
+For larger values of the parameters $\gamma_{1}$ than $2.4,$ and $\alpha $ than $6$, a faster velocity of convergence of $\widehat{\rho}_{k_{n}}$ to $\rho,$ in quadratic mean in the space $S(H),$ will be obtained.
+However, larger sample sizes are required for larger values of $\alpha,$ in order to estimate a given number of coefficients of $\rho.$ A more detailed discussion about comparison of the rates of convergence of the ARH(1) plug--in predictors proposed in \cite{AntoniadisSapatinas03,Besseetal00,Bosq00,Guillas01} can be found in the next section.